 Here are some ways to help you celebrate this Krishna Janmashtami in a memorable manner in your society/neighbourhood/temples/home.

 Planning for Krishna Janmashtami

-The festival is best celebrated with the entire neighborhood coming together for festive celebrations on Krishna Janmashtami.
-A few weeks before the festival, invite people from your neighborhood to discuss and plan the celebrations, decorations and activities for the day.
+The festival is best celebrated with the entire neighbourhood coming together for festive celebrations on Krishna Janmashtami.
+A few weeks before the festival, invite people from your neighbourhood to discuss and plan the celebrations, decorations and activities for the day.
 Elderly women and men will be able to suggest and oversee all preparations with love.
-For execution, younger generation will have to take an active lead.
+For execution, the younger generation will have to take an active lead.

 For Event Planning Trends

 Take stock of the furniture that exists and then make a list of all the tables, chairs, mats, coolers, water dispensers, disposable crockery that needs to be rented.
 Arrange music system, playlists, microphone and speakers too.
 Make someone in-charge of buying prizes for all competitive activities.

 Based on the complete to-do list, arrive at the total budget and raise money from within the society for the same.
 A team of kids can be formed for the task and sent to all occupied flats for contribution collection.